-One of the best patio dining venues in Singapore, Il Lido gives offers seaside views from a chic modern interior and deck.
+One of the best patio dining venues in Singapore, Il Lido offers seaside views from a chic modern interior and deck.
 It is also one of the best and most innovative Italian restaurants in Singapore with such dishes as champagne risotto with tiger prawns and asparagus.
 A classy lounge and bar also make a great getaway from the city.
 Reservations for dining are recommended.

 Address: Sentosa Gold Club, 27 Bukit Manis Road

 The appeal of Iggy's is the warm ambiance of a very small venue, comfortable as a friends living room, but with much better food!
 The internationally inspired meals are set according to seasonal ingredients so it important to check what they are serving for the night ahead of making reservations.
 Vegetarian replacement meals can be made if they are notified in advance.
 Reservations are essential.